 Dr. Andy Nevala, Piano and Director of Jazz Studies

-Dr. Andy Nevala currently directs Jazz Ensembles I, II, III, IV, The Latin Ensemble, and two combos, along with teaching several private jazz students.
+Dr. Andy Nevala currently directs Jazz Ensembles I, III, IV, The Latin Ensemble, and two combos, along with teaching several private jazz students.
 He was formerly the Coordinator of Jazz Studies at California State University, Stanislaus, where he conducted the Jazz Ensemble, Combos I-V, the Latin Ensemble, the Vocal Jazz Ensemble, and taught courses including Jazz Pedagogy for the Music Educator, Jazz Improvisation, Jazz History, Jazz Piano, Jazz Arranging, and Private Lessons to the upper-division Jazz Studies Majors.